Azure/azure-sdk-for-js/sdk/storage/storage-file-share/BreakingChanges.md

 ## 2019.11 12.0.0-preview.6

+- `@azure/storage-file` package is renamed to `@azure/storage-file-share` to better align with the upcoming new package for Azure Storage Files DataLake.
+As a consequence,
+  - `FileServiceClient` becomes `ShareServiceClient`
+  - `DirectoryClient` becomes `ShareDirectoryClient`
+  - `FileClient` becomes `ShareFileClient`

 - [Breaking] The properties in the StoragePipelineOptions interface have been updated as below:
    - The `proxy` property of type `ProxySettings | string` has been renamed to `proxyOptions` and will be of type `ProxyOptions`.
 If you have been passing url directly, split the value into `host`